ringechpil/machine_learning_projects/README.md

 **Haberman's Brest Cancer Prediction:** Using various classification models on a highly imbalanced dataset to pretict the outcome of a brest cancer operation.

+**Movie Recommendations with Sparse Autoencoder:** Building an autoencoder to recommend movies based on a previous movie ratings given by a user.

 **LeNet Traffic Sign Classification:** Building and training a simple LeNet based CNN architecture for traffic sign image classification.

 **CiFAR 10 CNN:** Building and training a simple CNN architecture for CiFAR image classification.